Vienna

 Park Hyatt Vienna

-The Park Hyatt has transformed the former Am Hof bank into an urban palace, and Vienna at last has a contemporary 5★ worthy of its imperial stature.
+The Park Hyatt has transformed the former Am Hof bank into an urban palace, and Vienna finally has a contemporary 5★ worthy of its imperial stature.

-The Park Hyatt Vienna occupies the former central bank on Am Hof square, a stone’s throw from St. Stephen’s Cathedral.
-We slept in a 42 m² room with solid oak parquet, Carrara marble in the bathroom, 3.80-metre ceiling height.
-The 1 500 m² underground spa with 15-metre pool under a glass roof justifies the detour on its own, we spent three hours there without seeing time fly.
+The Park Hyatt Vienna occupies the former central bank on Am Hof square, a stone’s throw from St Stephen’s Cathedral.
+We slept in a 42 m² room with solid oak parquet, Carrara marble in the bathroom, 3.80-metre ceilings.
+The 1,500 m² underground spa with 15-metre pool under a glass roof justifies the detour on its own, we spent three hours there without noticing time fly.
 The Bank Brasserie & Bar serves revamped Austrian cuisine in the former teller hall, original chandeliers preserved.
 Service is polished, discreet, never obsequious.
 From 1 000 € a night, it’s the contemporary palace Vienna has been waiting for for fifteen years ✨

 What makes this hotel unique